muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "ya, I was about to introduce you as Midi but I guess it's a good thing I didn't have to.
 I'm clearly not good at this whole name business... except for my favorite slimes" Phanna joked while holding one of the two Pillows hostage.

 "Uh...
-What about the hair color chang?"
+What about the hair color change?"
 I asked.

 "Hmm? what about it?"